• Skip to primary navigation

 of engineering disciplines such as mechanical engineering, civil

-engineering, and aerospace engineering. - Philosophy: The
+engineering, and aerospace engineering.

 book’s emphasis on empirical observation and experimentation has